Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Model

-First consider steady sliding at plate rate $V = V_p = 10^{-9}$~m/s.
-Equation (\ref{permeability_evolution}) yields a steady state $k^* = (k_{\max} V_p/L + k_{\min} / T)/(V_p/L + 1/T)$, reflecting a competition between permeability increase from sliding and decrease from healing/sealing.
+First consider steady sliding at plate rate $V_p = 10^{-9}$~m~s$^{-1}$.
+Equation (\ref{permeability_evolution}) yields a steady state $k^* = (k_{\max} V_p/L + k_{\min} / T)/(V_p/L + 1/T) \approx k_{\max} / (1+L/V_p T)$, reflecting a competition between permeability increase from sliding and decrease from healing/sealing.
+The approximate form, valid for sufficiently small $k_{\min}$, highlights the dimensionless parameter $V_p T / L$ that quantifies the relative efficiencies of healing/sealing and permeability enhancement.
 We then insert this steady state $k^*$ into (\ref{permeability_effective_stress}) and solve Darcy's law (\ref{Darcy}) for $p$ and $k$, assuming $q = q_0$.
-This provides the distributions of pore pressure, effective stress, and permeability shown in Figure \ref{fig:permeability}d.
-As Rice (1992) \cite{rice1992fault} first showed, the nonlinear dependence of $k$ on $\sigma-p$, under steady flux conditions, creates a pore pressure distribution that tracks the lithostatic gradient at depth.
-Hence the effective stress distribution becomes independent of depth.
+This provides the distributions of pore pressure, effective stress, and permeability shown in Fig. \ref{fig:permeability}d.
+As Rice\cite{rice1992fault} first showed, the nonlinear dependence of $k$ on $\sigma-p$, under steady flux conditions, creates a pore pressure distribution that transitions from hydrostatic near the surface to tracking the fault normal stress gradient below a few kilometers depth (for representative values of $\sigma^*$).
+Hence the effective stress distribution becomes independent of depth over most of the seismogenic zone.